Simplicity Prevails: The Emergence of Generalizable AIGI Detection in Visual Foundation Models: Analysis: The Mechanisms of Emergence

 \subsection{Mechanism I: Semantic Conceptualization in VLMs}

 For Vision-Language Models (VLMs), we hypothesize that their capability stems from the contrastive pre-training objective.
 During training, massive volumes of synthetic images co-occur with metadata or captions containing explicit indicators of their source (e.g., \emph{midjourney},\emph{AI generated}).
 Consequently, the model internalizes a powerful semantic shortcut: it learns to align the visual features of synthetic content directly with forgery-related textual concepts.
 To validate this, we conduct a text-image alignment analysis without training any classifier.
 We probe whether the frozen embedding space of VLMs naturally clusters synthetic images closer to forgery-related prompts.
-We constructed a comprehensive text pool categorized into three conceptual groups to probe the model's internal associations: \begin{compactitem} \item \textbf{Forgery-Related Concepts:} Terms explicitly denoting authenticity or fabrication (e.g., \emph{`fake', `real', `AI generated', `authentic', `manipulated', `synthetic'}). \item \textbf{Content-Related Concepts:} Neutral descriptions of visual content (e.g., \emph{`sunset', `landscape', `portrait', `abstract art', `technology', `nature'}). \item \textbf{Source-Related Concepts:} Specific names of generative models or platforms (e.g., \emph{'GenImage', 'ADM', 'BigGAN', 'glide', `Midjourney'}). \end{compactitem} We evaluate the cosine similarity on in-the-wild benchmarks and our newly collected \textbf{Midjourney-CC} dataset (3,000 images from reddit.com/r/midjourney, late 2025) to strictly control for data leakage.
+We constructed a comprehensive text pool categorized into three conceptual groups to probe the model's internal associations: \begin{compactitem} \item \textbf{Forgery-Related Concepts:} Terms explicitly denoting authenticity or fabrication (e.g., \emph{`fake', `real', `AI generated', `authentic', `manipulated', `synthetic'}). \item \textbf{Content-Related Concepts:} Neutral descriptions of visual content (e.g., \emph{`sunset', `landscape', `portrait', `abstract art', `technology', `nature'}). \item \textbf{Source-Related Concepts:} Specific names of generative models or platforms (e.g., \emph{`GenImage', `ADM', `BigGAN', `glide', `Midjourney'}). \end{compactitem}

+We evaluate the cosine similarity on in-the-wild benchmarks and our newly collected \textbf{Midjourney-CC} dataset (3,000 images from reddit.com/r/midjourney, late 2025) to strictly control for data leakage.